Surfacebv/blog-davide/site/content/post/how-i-changed-my-mind-about-storytelling.md

 When I was as a journalist, my job was to find interesting [stories](http://davideberretta.tumblr.com/writings), and then write them out, packing in facts, quotes, context, and a few anecdotes.

 And later as a founder, I found myself in the role of storyteller-in-chief.
-My job there was to tell our company story persuasively, to users, customers, investors, journalists, teammates, myself: I had a different one for each, and I even had a story for myself.
+My job there was to tell our company story persuasively, to users, customers, investors, journalists, teammates, myself: I had a different one for each.
+I even had a story for myself.

-Of course, I knew that good stories were powerful.
+Of course, I understood that good stories were powerful.
 At the dinner table, on the screen, on stage or in a book, good stories create an irresistible magnetism.
-I saw Obama, Adidas, and [Jill Soloway](https://www.newyorker.com/magazine/2015/12/14/dolls-and-feelings) spinning their stories to great success, and I saw myself spinning mine.

 But I still didn't "get" stories.
-I had a hard time separating those stories from the money, glamour, and charisma that they came wrapped up in.
+I saw Obama, Adidas, and [Jill Soloway](https://www.newyorker.com/magazine/2015/12/14/dolls-and-feelings) spinning their stories with great success, but I had a hard time separating those from the money, glamour, and charisma that they came wrapped up in.
 So when I heard people talk about "storytelling," I ran, knowing for sure they were about to try and sell me something.

-Then a few years later, I heard Ben Thompson say something very smart, about marketing, myth-making, and stories:
+Then a few years later, I heard Ben Thompson say something very smart, about marketing and myth-making:

 >"Lots of people like to complain about marketing, it’s all fluff, and brands, blah blah blah.

 >Yes it *is* all fluff!
 Everything’s all fluff!
 That’s the point!
 It’s turtles all the way down.
 It’s all myths.
 It’s myths on top of myths… On a concrete business basis... that’s why advertising matters, because this sort of stuff is real, in that people have collectively decided that it’s real and that’s plenty enough."

 Something clicked.
-The [conversation](https://soundcloud.com/exponentfm/episode-116-blockchain-2#t=11m32s) was about about money, and how with the rise of bitcoin and other cryptocurrencies, a lot of people are beginning to see it as the social fiction that it is.
-But I began to see how it applied to most everything else.
+The [conversation](https://soundcloud.com/exponentfm/episode-116-blockchain-2#t=11m32s) was about how people –thanks to the rise of bitcoin and other cryptocurrencies– are beginning to see money as the social fiction that it is: it's worth something only because we all agree that it is worth something.

+But I began to see how that applied to most everything else.

-For instance, [it resonated with the idea](http://www.meltingasphalt.com/ads-dont-work-that-way/) that advertising doesn't exist to make you buy things right there and then, but rather to create a shared reality of what a product means, so that people can reference it when making buying choices.
+For instance, it resonated [with the idea](http://www.meltingasphalt.com/ads-dont-work-that-way/) that advertising doesn't exist to make you buy things right there and then, but rather to create a shared reality of what a product means, so that people can reference it when making buying choices.

 But that was just a small part of the puzzle.
 In that podcast, Thompson keeps citing [Sapiens](https://www.amazon.com/dp/B00ICN066A/), the cult book by Israeli historian Yuval Noah Harari.
 I had heard so many people recommend it that I went ahead and bought it.